arthur-van-acker/python-gui-project-template/docs/INSTALLER-CUSTOMIZATION.md

 ## Common Customizations

 ### 1. Installation Directory
-- Change `set INSTALL_DIR=%LOCALAPPDATA%\Programs\ttt.v0.1.0` near the top of the generated installer block.
+- Adjust the `PRODUCT_NAME`, `APP_SLUG`, or `INSTALL_DIR_NAME` variables near the top of `wheel-builder.bat`.
+The installer template ultimately uses `INSTALL_DIR=%INSTALL_ROOT%`, so changing these values ensures every regenerated script points at the new path.
-- When templating via `wheel-builder.bat`, update the `echo set INSTALL_DIR=...` line so future builds use the new path.
+- When you need to override the destination without editing the template, pass `--install-root "C:\Custom\Path"` to `wheel-builder.bat`; the flag is baked into `installation.bat`.
 - For machine-wide installs, point to `%ProgramFiles%\YourApp` and run the installer from an elevated prompt.

 ### 2. Shortcut Names & Icons